oasis-tcs/xacml-spec/xacml-v4.0-csd01.md

 * flags -  all set to 0

-* trap-enablers -  all set to 0 (IEEE 854 §7) with the exception of the “division-by-zero” trap enabler, which SHALL be set to 1
+* trap-enablers -  all set to 0 (IEEE 854 §7) with the exception of the "division-by-zero" trap enabler, which SHALL be set to 1

 * precision - is set to the designated double precision